GWU-Sweden/gwu-sweden.org/agm2023/index.md

 ### 2. Board's Annual Report

-Following is a brief report of GWU Sweden's activities for the period May 22nd 2021 — May 22nd 2022.
+Following is a brief report of GWU Sweden's activities for the period May 22nd 2022 — May 21st 2023.

 #### Board

-The board has consisted of Linus Neuman, chair; Love Arvidsson, secretary; and Tristan Louet, treasurer.
+The board has consisted of Linus Neuman, chair; Love Arvidsson, secretary; Simon Haggren, treasurer; and Mat Sieradziński.

 #### Activities